Post

 RUN ln -snf /usr/share/zoneinfo/$TZ /etc/localtime && echo $TZ > /etc/timezone

-Configure SSH to prevent root account login for security when remotely accessing.
+Configure the SSH server to prevent root login for security.

 1